Akbash

 The Akbash exhibits an independent streak, showcasing self-reliance in their actions.
 Despite their independence, they maintain a gentle nature, fostering a loving and amiable relationship with their families.
 Unless they view someone as a danger, they are not prone to bark excessively at strangers.

-This unique blend of independence and gentleness makes them not only effective guardians but also wonderful companions.
+This unique blend of independence and gentleness makes them effective guardians. .
+It also wonderful companions, which is a common trait seen in many dog breeds.

 The Akbash is characterized by a medium to large build, with a tendency towards the larger end of the spectrum.
 As a predominantly purebred breed, the Akbash shows minimal variations in its physical characteristics.